-1. For M.Sc. students, a stipend of no less than CDN$22K per year is paid.
-Stipends for PhD students are to be a minimum of $22K, with the expectation that the level paid will be $25K per year.
+1. For M.Sc. students, a stipend of no less than CDN $24,300 per year is paid.
+Stipends for PhD students are to be a minimum of $24,300, with the expectation that the level paid will be $27,900 per year.
 The exact stipend level is subject to negotiation with your supervisor, who is ultimately responsible for the costs of your stipend.
 However, the maximum amount of funds a student can receive from all sources is $50,000.
-The Bioinformatics graduate program will give each student a one-time/degree $500 travel award.
+The Bioinformatics graduate program will give each student a one-time/degree $1000 travel award.

-2. Students who obtain their own scholarship (either NSERC-CREATE or from an outside source such as CIHR, NSERC, MSFHR, 4YF) are to receive a top-up to their stipend of up to $5000 per year or 25% the value of the scholarship, whichever is less.
+2. Students who obtain their own scholarship ( from an outside funding source such as CIHR, NSERC, MSFHR, 4YF) are to receive a top-up to their stipend of up to $5575 per year or 25% the value of the scholarship, whichever is less.

-4. Students who are paid by their supervisors may be asked to undertake a student teaching assistantship to help supplement their stipend.
+3. Students who are paid by their supervisors may be asked to undertake a student teaching assistantships to help supplement their stipend.

 Funding available to PhD students through the Graduate Support Initiative (GSI) Fund: